MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$position.md

 )
 ```

-The example document updated `tag` field will have following values.
+The example document updated `tag` field has following values.

 ```json
 {